naasking/Dynamics.NET/README.md

 	}

-Arrays are technically also their own kind in .NET, but they're handle as simply another generic type, like List&lt;T&gt;.
+Arrays are technically also their own kind in .NET, but they're handled as any other generic type, like List&lt;T&gt;.

-So if you're doing any kind of computation on dynamic types, like program analysis, code generation, etc., then you can use the set of System.Type.Kind() extension method overloads to extract the kinds, and the Dynamics.Kind.Apply(System.Type)
+So if you're doing any kind of computation on System.Type, like program analysis, code generation, etc., then you can use the set of System.Type.Kind() extension method overloads to extract the kinds, and the Dynamics.Kind.Apply(System.Type)